payu-org/payu/docs/source/config.rst

    individual subcommands (``echo "some_data" > input.nml``, ``qsub
    some_script.sh``).
 Userscripts are run within the same PBS job as the model execution unless the script starts a new PBS job.
 Userscripts therefore have the same compute, storage and network access as the model.
-The exception to this is when `payu setup` is called directly, then the relevant userscripts will run on the login node.
+The exceptions to this are when `payu setup` is called directly, then the relevant userscripts will run on the login node and the `sync` userscript.

    Specific stages are defined below: